xcobary/gita/README.md

 This is the introduction and usage of the Git Repo.
-Learning how the various trees and objects work
+Learning how the various trees and objects work.
+Checking to see the origin master and the head of the main repo.